TheFes/cheapest-energy-hours/documentation/3-advanced_data.md

 * When `no_weight_points` is set, the input for `hours`, `start` and `end` will be calculated according to this setting.
 So with `no_weight_points` set to `4` and a the `start` paramater is set to `12:59` the start time will be converted to `12:45`
 * In case `no_weight_points` is set, and no `weight` is provided, a weight of `1` will be used.
 * If the `hours` parameter is not set the number or hours will be calculated based on `weight` and `no_weight_points`.
-So eg if there are 4 weight points per hour, and the `weight` list has 7 items, `hours` will be set to `1.75` (7/4).
+So e.g. if there are 4 weight points per hour, and the `weight` list has 7 items, `hours` will be set to `1.75` (7/4).
-* IF the `hours` parameter is set, and it is less as expected based on the number of weight points, the `weight` value is truncated and only the first part is used.
+* If the `hours` parameter is set, and it is less as expected based on the number of weight points, the `weight` value is truncated and only the first part is used.
 If `hours` is longer than expected based on the `weight` input a weight of `0` will be added for all missing items in the list.
-* In case the `program` parameter is used, the `no_weight_points` and `weight` fromt the sensor are used, and the respective parameters will be ignored.
+* In case the `program` parameter is used, the `no_weight_points` and `weight` from the sensor are used, and the respective parameters will be ignored.

 ## PARAMETERS

 ### **no_weight_points** <span style="color:grey">_integer (default: 1)_</span>
-The number of weight points per hour, eg set to `4` if each weight point represents 15 minutes.
+The number of weight points per hour, e.g. set to `4` if each weight point represents 15 minutes.
 This should match with the datapoints per hour, meaning the number of minutes each list item in the sensor represents (normally 60, for dynamic prices per hour) should be divisible by the number of minutes per weight point.
 So data per half hour can use `4` or `12` but not `3` (`30` is not divisible by `20`).
 This also applies the other way around if the minutes for the weight points are higher than the minutes for your source data, so `no_weight_points=3` (20 minutes) won't work with data per 15 minutes.
 ***
 ### **weight** <span style="color:grey">_list (default: none)_</span>
-The list with weight factors to be used for the calculation
+The list with weight factors to be used for the calculation.
 ***
 ### **plot_sensor** <span style="color:grey">_string (default: sensor.energy_plots)_</span>
-The entity_id of the sensor with the energy plots
+The `entity_id` of the sensor with the energy plots.
 ***
 ### **plot_attr** <span style="color:grey">_string (default: plot_data)_</span>
-The attribute in which the enery plots are stored
+The attribute in which the enery plots are stored.
 ***
 ### **program** <span style="color:grey">_string (default: none)_</span>
 Description of data used in the energy plot sensor.
-Automatically adds the weight and number of weight points based on the energy plot
+Automatically adds the weight and number of weight points based on the energy plot.

 ## EXAMPLE